Suspicious package addressed to CNN intercepted at Atlanta post office

+ATLANTA — FBI officials confirm a suspicious package addressed to CNN intercepted at an Atlanta Post Office has been "rendered safe."

-ATLANTA — Federal state and city officials are investigating a suspicious package at a US Post Office at 400 Pryor Street SW in downtown Atlanta.
+Federal, state and city officials began investigating Monday morning after the package was discovered at the U.S. Post Office at 400 Pryor Street SW in downtown Atlanta.

+Atlanta Police closed Pryor Street and Central Avenue between Rawson and Fulton Streets as the investigation took place.

-CNN officials released a statement that said the package was addressed to them and intercepted at an Atlanta post office.
-Atlanta Police said they got the call at around 9:38 AM and said the FBI is taking the lead.
+CNN officials released a statement that said the package was addressed to them.
+Atlanta Police said they got the call at around 9:38 a.m. and said the FBI is taking the lead.
+According to the FBI, the evidence collected connected to the suspicious package is being sent to the agency's lab in Quantico, Virginia.

-According to the statement, there is no imminent danger to the CNN Center in downtown Atlanta.
+According to the network's statement, there was no imminent danger to the CNN Center in Downtown Atlanta.
 All mail for CNN's facilities has been screened off-site since Wednesday.

-The FBI's Atlanta office said they are responding to the reports of the incident.

-"The FBI Atlanta bomb squad is responding, along with our law enforcement partners to a suspicious package at 400 Pryor St. Atlanta.
-We were notified by the US Postal Inspection Service.
-No other details at this point," said the release from their office late Monday morning.

-This comes within days when as many as 14 pipe bombs that were sent to individuals who had been critical of President Donald Trump in various parts of the nation.
+This comes within days when as many as 14 pipe bombs sent to individuals who had been critical of President Donald Trump in various parts of the nation.

+The FBI says the package was similar in appearance to the other packages mailed to individuals and media across the nation in recent days.

 ► RELATED | CNN evacuated because of potential explosive, similar to those sent to former presidents